pauljeter/pauljeter-astro/src/content/blog/dont-forget-to-cover-your-client-side-2014-javascript-summit.md

 ###  Assertions

-- Every assertion has a “not”
+- Every assertion has a "not"
-- They aren’t used very often though
+- They aren't used very often though
 - `notOk`, `notEqual`, etc…

 ### Async